Earl Shilton: Richard III

-On Friday, 19 August, King Richard III mustered his army in Leicester.
+On Friday, 19 August 1485 King Richard III mustered his army in Leicester.
 He learned from his scouts that the army of Lord Stanley was at Stoke Golding while William Stanley was at Shenton.
 Henry Tudor and his small army were camped around Atherstone.
 On the following day, Richard and the royal army left Leicester expecting to meet his rival near Hinckley.
 Swinging to the southwest, Richard is thought to have used the ancient track way to Shilton Hill and his army spent the night camped around the churches of Shulton and Elmesthorpe.
 No doubt all the food in the village was requisitioned before the royal army moved on to Sutton Cheyney and Ambion Hill where Richard was defeated and killed.

 At the end of the Wars of the Roses Edward Trussel held plots of land in Derby and Earl Shilton and was Overseer of Elmesthorpe manor held from Lord de la Zouche.
 Elmesthorpe was valued at £34 at this time, while his holdings in Earl Shilton were worth 40 shillings.
 When Trussel died his children were still young and his lands were held by the king, for his son, John Trussel, was still in his minority.
 Unfortunately John Trussel did not have very long to enjoy his estates, dying on 20 December 1499.
 The next heir was John’s sister, Elizabeth, who was born in 1497, and was ten years old when the court granted her inheritance in 1507.
 Elizabeth Trussel's fate is unknown but shortly after this period Elmesthorpe was depopulated and the church fell into disrepair.

 Tudor era

-After the battle of Bosworth, Henry VII reinstated the Park laws for Earl Shilton.
+After the Battle of Bosworth Field, Henry VII reinstated the Park laws for Earl Shilton.
 Henry Churchman was appointed bailiff for the parks upkeep, and also bow bearer for the park of Leicester Firth (New Parks).
 George Hastings became the keeper of Earl Shilton and Hinckley Parks in 1507, and by 1560 the keeper was George Vincent.

 In the reign of Henry VIII, the Crown gave a piece of the lands in Earl Shilton to Trinity Hospital, Cambridge.

 In 1564, there were ten families living in Earl Shilton, less than in 1086.